syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 The data grid allows you to select a specific row or group of rows either programmatically or by touch interactions.
 To enable selection, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to a value other than `None`.
 This control has different selection modes to perform the selection operation as follows:

+### Disable selection for rows and columns

+You can disable selection and navigation on particular column by using [GridColumn.AllowFocus](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~AllowFocus.html) property.
+You can disable selection on particular row or cell or column by handling [CurrentCellActivating](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentCellActivating_EV.html)  event.

+N> It is not possible to select header rows, table summary rows, unbound rows which are above the table summary row when it’s placed in top and the unbound rows which are below table summary rows when it’s placed in bottom of SfDataGrid.

 ## Selection modes

 <table>